gjsify/gi.ts/README.md

 When infer generics is `true` gi.ts attempts to add generic typing based on heuristics (primarily if a class or function is typed with `GObject.Object`).
 If this is false all type conversions that would need to occur in C will likely also need to be made in TypeScript.
 This particularly impacts callback functions which offer an instance or self parameter.

+* `--promisify=true|false`

+When promisification is enabled, GJS will add type definitions for any async functions it can identify.
+You still need to ensure Gio._promisify is called on the relevant functions, because it will type correctly regardless.

 * `--out=./dir`

 The directory to store the output in.